Beyond a Reasonable Doubt

 The standard of “beyond a reasonable doubt” originated in the 1700s in England.
 For over 300 years, this standard has worked in most civilized societies.
 The media reaction to the Casey Anthony not guilty verdict is offensive.
 The media and their multiple talking heads, TV correspondents, and legal “experts” could be heard from Fox News to CNN to HLN ripping on the beyond a reasonable doubt standard.
 Essentially, there was a mass outcry that the standard is too vague and too lenient.

 Implications of the “Beyond a Reasonable Doubt” Standard

-All of these “experts” and commentators completely missed the boat on this case and the lesson that can be learned from the verdict.
+These “experts” and commentators completely missed the boat on this case and the lesson that can be learned from the verdict.
 The fact is that in high media cases, juries historically hold the prosecution to a much higher burden.
 The 13th juror, also called the alternate juror, was interviewed on multiple media outlets and indicated that he agreed with the verdict.
-No matter who proposed alternative strengths in the prosecutions case, the alternate juror gave comprehensive, well thought out reasons why he agreed with the verdict and why there was reasonable doubt.
+No matter who proposed alternative strengths in the prosecution’s case, the alternate juror gave comprehensive, well-thought-out reasons why he agreed with the verdict and why there was reasonable doubt.

-I regularly ask my potential jury pools in voir dire (questioning of the jury prior to the commencement of a jury trial), what is worse, 1 wrongfully convicted person or 1 wrongfully acquitted person.
-Thank goodness 95% of people agree that 1 wrongfully convicted person is the worse scenario.
+I regularly ask my potential jury pools in voir dire (questioning of the jury before the commencement of a jury trial), what is worse, one wrongfully convicted person, or one wrongfully acquitted person.
+Thank goodness 95% of people agree that one wrongfully convicted person is the worse scenario.

 The standard of beyond a reasonable doubt is not perfect but before the media indirectly castrates the jury because of the acquittal by arguing that the BRD standard is vague or insufficient, they should spend some time thinking about the innocent people who have been convicted BRD and killed in the name of justice by way of the death penalty.